krishnakeshan/facial-authentication-browser/README.md

 #### Components
 The application is made up of a single **index.html** file and styled with an accompanying **styles.css** file.
 It heavily relies on [Bootstrap](https://getbootstrap.com/) for layout and overall UI.

+For the actual face detection, recognition and landmark detection, the library uses [face-api.js](https://github.com/justadudewhohacks/face-api.js). face-api.js provides a number of choices for models and you can learn about using them on its GitHub page.
+A few pointers to ease your usage and avoid common pitfalls:

+1. Load the models before you use them (see [Loading the Models](https://github.com/justadudewhohacks/face-api.js#getting-started-loading-models)
+2. To use models other than default ones, provide the respective *options* object as a parameter to the *detectSingleFace()* or *detectAllFaces()* methods.
+You can read about it in more detail on the face-api.js GitHub page.

 The storage is implemented in the browser with [PouchDB](https://pouchdb.com/) and only implements in-browser storage.
 You are free to extend it to interact with your own server.

+A simple **mainScript.js** file contains the application logic.
+It has three functions: *capture()*, *enroll()* and *authenticate()*.
+A *run()* function sets up the application soon as the document is ready.

+#### Extending
+Pull requests are welcome :D